Skip site navigation (1)Skip section navigation (2)

 ALIASES

-When creating a new user account, you must either add an initial alias
+When creating a new user account, you should add an initial alias that

 fully qualified email address.
 For example, the user named Baz created